arista-netdevops-community/atd-avd/DEMO_CV.md

   ansible-playbook playbooks/atd-fabric-deploy-cvp.yml
   ```

-  Once more, in CVP, create a change control and execute all tasks.
   Below is the new output from leaf1 with VLANs filtered.

   ```eos
   leaf1#show vlan